Chega: Brazil

 Chega supported the presidency of Jair Bolsonaro in Brazil, but party leader Ventura said that the former President of Brazil deserves condemnation if proven to have instigated the 2023 Brazilian Congress attack; Ventura also said that sections of the Brazilian population were right to be frustrated by Luiz Inácio Lula da Silva's victory over Bolsonaro before the attack.

 Middle East

 Chega has taken a strongly pro-Israel stance on the Gaza war, criticising other Portuguese political parties for their stances on the conflict.
+The party has advocated for the recognition of Jerusalem as the capital of Israel and the eventual transfer of the Portuguese embassy to that city.
+Representatives of Israel's Likud party have already participated in Chega conventions, thanking the Portuguese party for its support for this position.

 Organization

 Leadership elections

 The 2020 Chega leadership election was held on 6 September 2020.
 André Ventura was re-elected with more than 99% of the vote, facing no opposition.
 The party's statutes have been rejected by the Constitutional Court several times for concentrating excessive power in the hands of Ventura.

 Factions

 In 2020, it was reported that there was a "guerrilla atmosphere" within the party, the result of tensions between the different factions that make up the party.